 I want you to know it’s scary.

-I want you to know that I’m sick of talking about celiac disease.
+I want you to know I’m sick of talking about celiac disease.
 But if we’re going to hang out, it’s going to come up.
 Social interactions always seem to involve food, don’t they?

 I want you to know that nothing about this is easy.
 I thought being a dietitian would make the transition smoother.
 It hasn’t.